carmanaught/mpvcontextmenu/README.md

 {SEP},
 ```

-A full menu item table is comprised of six (6) items.
-The layout looks something like this:
+A full menu item table is comprised of at least six (6) or seven (7) items.
+The layout looks something like this (for all seven items):

 ```
-{Item Type, Label, Accelerator, Command, Item State, Item Disable},
+{Item Type, Label, Accelerator, Command, Item State, Item Disable, Menu Rebuild},
 ```

 Using the above as a guide, this table provides some information for what can/should be entered for each item.